andreabolognani/debian-libvirt/docs/manpages/virsh.rst

 .. code-block::

-   qemu-monitor-command domain { [--hmp] | [--pretty] } command...
+   qemu-monitor-command domain { [--hmp] | [--pretty] [--return-value] } command...

 Send an arbitrary monitor command *command* to domain *domain* through the QEMU monitor.
 The results of the command will be printed on stdout.
-If *--hmp* is passed, the command is considered to be a human monitor command and libvirt will automatically convert it into QMP if needed.
-In that case the result will also be converted back from QMP.
-If *--pretty* is given, and the monitor uses QMP, then the output will be pretty-printed.

 If more than one argument is provided for *command*, they are concatenated with a space in between before passing the single command to the monitor.

+Note that libvirt uses the QMP to talk to qemu so *command* must be valid JSON in QMP format to work properly.

+If *--pretty* is given the QMP reply is pretty-printed.

+If *--return-value* is given the 'return' key of the QMP response object is extracted rather than passing through the full reply from QEMU.

+If *--hmp* is passed, the command is considered to be a human monitor command and libvirt will automatically convert it into QMP and convert the result back.

 qemu-agent-command